inspire-eu-validation/metadata/monitoring/priority-datasets.md

     * Check that the [Citation Date Type](#citationdate) codeListValue is 'publication'.

-* Else if more than one [MD_Keywords](#mdKeywords) for priority datasets is provided the test fails.
+* Else if more than one [MD_Keywords](#mdKeywords) for priority data sets is provided the test fails.

-* Else a manual test is requested asking the user to provide the keyword with in case it is a priority dataset.
+* Else a manual test is requested asking the user to provide the keyword with in case it is a priority data set.

 **Reference(s)**